chriskrycho/v5.chriskrycho.com/site/library/We Answer to Another/A path away from Kant.md

   - quotes
   - reading notes

+qualifiers:
+  audience: |
+    'Little-o' orthodox Christians interested in political theology, or others curious about what a healthier (because more robustly!)
+Christian political theology might look like.

 ---

 In what has to be one of the more daring moves I’ve come across in years and years, Koyzis drops this thought in his discussion of the plan for the book: